|Born||In or between 246 AC and ~249 AC|

 A Storm of Swords

-After Robb Stark marries Jeyne Westerling, slighting House Frey, Ryman strikes Robb's banner and leads his forces from the Crag back to the Twins.
-He takes Robb's squire Olyvar Frey along, although Olyvar asks to remain with the King in the North.
-Robb later explains to Catelyn that, if Stevron had still been alive, he might have been able to make amends with the Freys in his host, but that was not possible with the kinds of Ryman and his son Black Walder.
+After Robb marries Jeyne Westerling, slighting House Frey, Ryman strikes Robb's banner and leads his forces from the Crag back to the Twins.
+He takes Robb's squire Olyvar Frey along, although Olyvar asks to remain with the king.
+Robb later explains to Catelyn that, if Stevron had still been alive, he might have been able to make amends with the Freys in his host, but that was not possible with Ryman and his son Black Walder.

 During the wedding feast, Catelyn observe the sour Ryman perspiring while drinking wine, even though Ryman bathed in lemonwater.
 Ryman confirms for Catelyn that Olyvar and Alesander Frey, who are friendly to House Stark, are not present for the wedding, and he staggers from the hall.
-After the Freys begin attacking their guests, Catelyn realizes the implications of Ryman telling her that Olyvar and Alesander are absent.
-Ryman, now in his armor, storms back into the hall followed by soldiers armed with heavy longaxes.
-He kills Dacey Mormont by thrusting his axe into her stomach.
+When the Freys and Boltons betray Robb, an armored Ryman storms back into the hall followed by soldiers armed with heavy longaxes, and he kills Dacey Mormont by thrusting his axe into her stomach.
 When Catelyn holds a dagger to the throat of Jinglebell to trade his life for Robb's, Ryman and his son Black Walder circle behind her back.
 Robb and Catelyn are both slain in what becomes known as the Red Wedding.

 A Feast for Crows

 As heir of Lord Walder Frey, Ryman commands the Frey forces at the siege of Riverrun, with the disorderly camp located north of the Tumblestone and hosting the largest of the three forces besieging the castle.
 He leaves the planning to his son Edwyn, so he can spend his time drinking and whoring.
-To upstage Genna Lannister, who has brought the singer Whitesmile Wat to the Lannister camp, Ryman hires a singer for his camp as well, who, however, is Tom of Sevenstreams and secretly a member of the brotherhood without banners.
-The Freys have a large stock of provisions, but Ryman refuses to share with the forces led by Ser Daven Lannister and Ser Forley Prester, leaving them to rely on foraging, during which their men are sometimes caught and killed, apparently by the brotherhood.
+To upstage Genna Lannister, who has brought the singer Whitesmile Wat to the Lannister camp, Ryman hires a singer for his own camp as well, Tom of Sevenstreams, who is secretly a member of the outlaw brotherhood without banners.
+The Freys have a large stock of provisions, but Ryman refuses to share with the forces led by Ser Daven Lannister, the new Warden of the West, and Ser Forley Prester, leaving them to rely on foraging, during which their men are sometimes caught and killed.

 Ryman's main contribution to the siege is building a large gallows, on which Lord Edmure Tully has to stand with a noose around the neck all day.
 The threat of execution is meant to make Edmure's uncle, Ser Brynden Tully, surrender Riverrun but instead it hardens the Blackfish's stance.
 In a half-drunken state, Ryman rides to the gate of Riverrun and tries to threaten Brynden into submission.
-However, the Blackfish merely states that he will not waste fair words on foul men and puts an arrow into Ryman's horse, causing the panicked animal to throw him off and making him a laughing stock to his allies and enemies.
+However, the Blackfish puts an arrow into Ryman's horse, causing the panicked animal to throw him off and making Ryman a laughing stock to his allies and enemies.

-Ryman does not attend the war council called by Ser Jaime Lannister, sending his son Edwyn with the excuse that he is indisposed, which, as Daven Lannister points out, merely means that he is drunk.
+Ryman does not attend the war council called by Ser Jaime Lannister, the Lord Commander of the Kingsguard, sending his son Edwyn with the excuse that he is indisposed, which, as Daven points out, merely means that he is drunk.
 Edwyn tells Jaime that his father has stomach problems and wine helps him with his digestion.

 Jaime goes to the Frey camp to persuade Edmure into commanding the capitulation of Riverrun.
-On his way, Jaime notices Ryman entertaining a whore in his tent; also present is Tom of Sevenstreams.
-The The woman has Robb Stark's bronze crown on her head and states that Ryman crowned her the queen of whores.
-When Ryman ignores the advice to remain silent in Jaime's presence and protests the Kingsguard knight's assumed plan to execute Edmure, Jaime strikes Ryman with his golden hand and removes him from his position, replacing him with his son Edwyn.
+On his way, Jaime notices Ryman entertaining a whore in his tent; also present is Tom o' Sevens.
+The woman has Robb Stark's bronze crown on her head and states that Ryman crowned her the queen o' whores.
+When Ryman ignores the advice to remain silent in Jaime's presence and protests the assumed plan of the Lord Commander to execute Edmure, Jaime strikes Ryman with his golden hand and removes him from his position, replacing him with Edwyn.
 Jamie commands Ryman to leave the camp at once and to take his whore with him, but not the crown.

-On his way back to the Twins, Ryman and his escort of three knights and twelve men-at-arms are hanged near Fairmarket, presumably by the brotherhood.
+On his way back to the Twins, Ryman and his escort of three knights and twelve men-at-arms are hanged near Fairmarket.
 When Jaime learns of this at Riverrun, Edwyn accuses him of having his father's blood on his hands, then suggests his own brother Black Walder might have been involved in the murder, although Black Walder is currently stationed at Seagard.
 Jaime notices that Edwyn is not mourning his father particularly and suspects that might be true for most Freys.
-Still, Jaime is bothered by the audacity of the outlaws who kill the heir to the Crossing not far from the Twins.
+Still, Jaime is bothered by the audacity of outlaws who kill the heir to the Crossing not far from the Twins.